 Compared to other cold brew coffee methods such as the full immersion cold brew French Press, the Iwaki brewing process should have less caffeine.
 Plus, with it being so small the Iwaki can easily fit inside of the refrigerator while it is dripping away overnight.

 As I mentioned above, setting up and using the Iwaki water drip coffee maker is pretty easy and straightforward, or as I like to say “no rocket science needed” with this brewer!
 For those of you struggling and want a better idea of how this cold drip brewer works keep on reading or watch my video where I show the brewing process from start to finish.

-- Grind you favorite coffee beans, the Iwaki hold roughly 50g of ground coffee and then pour into the plastic center section with the built-in filter.
-Tamp down the coffee gently, not too much because you don’t want to risk breaking the delicate built-in screen but just enough to slightly compress the coffee.
+Grind you favorite coffee beans, the Iwaki hold roughly 50g of ground coffee and then pour into the plastic center section with the built-in filter.
+Use an espresso tamp to compact the coffee gently, not too much because you don’t want to risk breaking the delicate built-in screen but just enough to slightly compress the coffee.
 Optional, place a paper AeroPress filter onto of the ground coffee to help with a better saturation of the grounds.

 The Iwaki is a low-risk purchase, an excellent introduction to cold drip at home and perfect for those of you that don’t want to fork out a small fortune to try this type of coffee brewing.
 The Iwaki water drip coffee maker is a great buy (at around $25 at the time of writing), and its low price point mitigates the lack of drip rate settings.

 However, for the coffee geeks amongst us, there might not be enough settings to tinker with and adjust to get your final brew just the way you like it!
 So you might find the Hario or the Yama drip tower more to your liking.

 Finding the Iwaki in a brick and mortar high street store is probably going to be difficult (I’ve never seen one).
 The best place to pick one up would be online at Amazon or other online retailers that sell coffee gear.